canonical/hardware-api/server/README.md

 ## Accessing API schema

-To access the HTML view for the API schema, just run the server and follow the `/#docs` endpoint.
+To access the HTML view for the API schema, just run the server and follow the [/#docs](http://127.0.0.1:8000/#docs) endpoint.

-For getting its JSON version, follow the `/openapi.json` endpoint.
-You can also retrieve the schema in the YAML format by following the `/openapi.yaml` endpoint ior just reading the `openapi.yaml` file in the repo.
+For getting its JSON version, follow the [/openapi.json](http://127.0.0.1:8000/openapi.json) endpoint.

+You can retrieve the schema in the YAML format by following the [/openapi.yaml](http://127.0.0.1:8000/openapi.yaml) endpoint ior just reading the [openapi.yaml](./hwapi/openapi.yaml) file in the repo.

 ## Development

 ### Pre-commit hooks

 The repo contains pre-commit hook rules to update the openapi.yaml file before committing the changes.
-To use it, first install `pre-commit` on your system by running `pip install pre-commit`.
+To use it, first make sure `pre-commit` is installed on your system (is installed with poetry dev dependencies).

-Then go to the project root directory and run `pre-commit install`.
+Then go to the `server/` directory and run `poetry run pre-commit install`.